hglee/GenesysZu3EGFpgaExample/PCAMPetaLinux/README.md

 ## Limitations

-* ov5640 driver does not support RAW10 format.
+* Linux ov5640 driver does not support RAW10 format.
-* ov5640 driver support at least 1280x720 at 8bpp.
+* Linux ov5640 driver support at least 1280x720 at 8bpp.
-* ov5640 driver only supports up to 1280x720 at 24bpp.
+* Linux ov5640 driver only supports up to 1280x720 at 24bpp.
-* ov5640 driver only supports predefined modes.
+* Linux ov5640 driver only supports predefined modes.
 If you specify a different resolution, it will be set to predefined mode.

 ## TODO